Showing posts with label Prisoners. Show all posts

 Prisoners of War

 Two separate lists of the English prisoners of war dating to June 14th, 1760, were located among the War Office records of Jeffrey Amherst, former Commander in Chief of British forces in North America during the Seven Years' War.
-Although this first list remains unauthored, it may have been generated by Governor James Murray or his staff.
+Although this first list remains anonymous, it may have been generated by Governor James Murray or his staff.

 15th Regiment